 With music by Christopher Dickins, Rebel Song is an adaptation of the novel At Swim, Two Boys by Jamie O'Neill.
 Hear some songs here.

-(Supported by Arts Council England)
+(Performed at The Other Palace, Supported by Arts Council England)

 Despite being fabulous, Queen E, the top-dog drag artiste, disguises herself as a scally lad to sleep in saunas and keep off the streets.
 As London's nightlife fades away with her crown, can community last?